Distributionally Robust Wireless Semantic Communication with Large AI Models: Numerical Results

 We evaluate the robustness of image-based SemCom under varying levels of semantic and channel noise conditions using the CIFAR-10 dataset.
 The proposed method, \OurAlg, is benchmarked against DeepJSCC, a non-robust baseline, and DeepSC-RI, which primarily enhances robustness to semantic perturbations.
 The evaluation spans three semantic conditions (clean input, 10\% FGSM, and 30\% FGSM perturbation) and two channel models: AWGN and Rayleigh fading, across a wide SNR range from 0 to 30~dB.
 We report performance using PSNR and SSIM metrics.

+\blue{As depicted in Fig.~\ref{fig:combined} and~\ref{fig:combined_2}, and detailed quantitatively in Tables~\ref{tab:Rayleigh_results} and~\ref{tab:AWGN_results}, all methods achieve competitive reconstruction quality under clean (noise-free) conditions.
+Under AWGN with clean inputs (Fig.~\ref{fig:combined}, Table~\ref{tab:AWGN_results}), \OurAlg demonstrates consistent advantages across the entire SNR range: at low SNR (0--10~dB), it achieves {+0.80 to +1.28~dB PSNR improvement} over DeepJSCC, while at high SNR (25--30~dB), the gap narrows to {+0.30 to +0.60~dB} (e.g., 29.80~dB vs. 29.20~dB at 30~dB), confirming that \OurAlg's robustness mechanisms do not significantly compromise performance under favorable channel conditions.
+This pattern stems from the channel-level WDRO formulation, which optimizes for worst-case perturbations, providing substantial benefits in challenging propagation regimes while converging to semantic encoder-decoder capacity limits at high SNR where channel effects become negligible.}

-As depicted in~\ref{fig:combined} and~\ref{fig:combined_2}, in noise-free semantic and channel settings, all methods achieve high reconstruction quality.
-DeepJSCC performs competitively due to its end-to-end optimization and absence of robustness constraints, followed closely by DeepSC-RI and \OurAlg.
-However, the gap between DeepJSCC and \OurAlg is minimal at high SNRs (above 25~dB), with all models achieving SSIM values above 0.90.
-This indicates that the added robustness mechanisms in \OurAlg do not hinder clean-signal performance.
-Notably, at lower SNRs (e.g., 0–10~dB), \OurAlg exhibits better retention of image fidelity.
-This suggests that even in the absence of semantic noise, its channel-level robustness contributes to performance stability.
-When mild semantic noise is introduced (FGSM with 10\% noise ratio), DeepJSCC experiences a noticeable degradation in both PSNR and SSIM, particularly under Rayleigh fading.
-DeepSC-RI mitigates this drop effectively due to its masked representation design, but it still suffers under lower SNRs.
-In contrast, \OurAlg maintains more stable performance across the SNR range.
-This behavior validates our bi-level design: while DeepSC-RI enforces robustness at the semantic encoding level, \OurAlg jointly addresses uncertainty in both semantic and channel domains.
-The dual consideration allows for adaptive encoding even under mild perturbations.
+\blue{ The trends are observed Under Rayleigh fading (Fig.~\ref{fig:combined_2}, Table~\ref{tab:Rayleigh_results}), where \OurAlg demonstrates larger advantages at low-to-moderate SNR, validating robustness to time-varying multipath channels.
+When semantic perturbations are introduced (FGSM with 10\% noise), DeepJSCC experiences degradation in both PSNR and SSIM, particularly under Rayleigh fading.
+DeepSC-RI mitigates this drop effectively due to its masked representation design, but still suffers at lower SNRs.
+In contrast, \OurAlg maintains more stable performance across the SNR range, with the performance gap widening further under adversarial conditions.
+This behavior validates our bilevel WDRO design: while DeepSC-RI enforces robustness at the semantic encoding level, \OurAlg jointly addresses uncertainty in both semantic and channel domains through independent Wasserstein balls.
+This dual consideration enables adaptive encoding that maintains semantic fidelity even under the combined stress of input perturbations and channel degradation.}